 Consider the expression ab5.

-Expand this expression.
+Expand this expression fully.

 Now write your expanded expression with exponents again but this time with exponents on each base.

 What do you notice about the exponent in the expression we have now and the exponents in the expression we started with?
 Write a general rule for abm